-Hours Per Session 6.0
+Hours Per 6.0

-of Sessions 9

-of Participants Per 17

 Session

+of Sessions 10

+of 15

+Participants

+Per Session

 Provider Freedom Area School District

 Provider Type School Entity

 PDE Approved Yes

 Knowledge Gain The Freedom Area School District will provide its staff with assessment tools that will measure knowledge gain.
 The district will use assessment tools that will measure growth by establishing a minimum of three established assessment dates throughout the school year.
 Curriculum based assessments will also be used to track student progress on a daily, weekly, and monthly basis.
 Other assessment tools are currently being evaluated for appropriateness at the various levels within the district.
 The district intends to utilize measurement systems that will allow us to accurately assess, provide timely assistance to students, and measure growth over time.

 Research & Best Practices Base Ongoing professional development provides current best practice in education for all staff.
 This professional development occurs within and outside the district.

 For classroom teachers, school counselors and education specialists Enhances the educator's content knowledge in the area of the educator's certification or assignment.
 Increases the educator's teaching skills based on research on effective practice, with attention given to interventions for struggling students.
 Provides educators with a variety of classroom-based assessment skills and the skills needed to analyze and use data in instructional decision-making.
 Empowers educators to work effectively with parents and community partners.

-For school or LEA administrators, and other educators seeking leadership roles Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.
-Provides leaders with the ability to access and use appropriate data to inform decision-making.
-Empowers leaders to create a culture of teaching and learning, with
+For school or LEA administrators, and other educators Provides the knowledge and skills to think and plan strategically, ensuring that assessments, curriculum, instruction, staff professional education, teaching materials and interventions for struggling students are aligned to each other as well as to Pennsylvania's academic standards.

-an emphasis on learning.
+seeking leadership roles Provides leaders with the ability to access and use appropriate data to inform decision-making.
+Empowers leaders to create a culture of teaching and learning, with an emphasis on learning.
 Instructs the leader in managing resources for effective results.

-Training Format LEA Whole Group Presentation

-Series of Workshops

-School Whole Group Presentation

-Professional Learning Communities

-Offsite Conferences

-Offsite conferences

-Participant Roles Classroom teachers

-Principals / Asst.
-Principals

-Supt / Ast Supts / CEO / Ex Dir

-Paraprofessional

-New Staff

-Other educational specialists

-Parents

-Grade Levels Elementary - Primary (preK - grade 1)

-Elementary - Intermediate (grades 2-5)

-Middle (grades 6-8)

-High (grades 9-12)

-Follow-up Activities Team development and sharing of content-area lesson

-Tollow-up Activities implementation outcomes, with involvement of administrator and/or peers

-Analysis of student work, with administrator and/or peers

-·

-Creating lessons to meet varied student learning styles

-Peer-to-peer lesson discussion

-Lesson modeling with mentoring

-Joint planning period activities

-Evaluation Methods Classroom observation focusing on factors such as planning and

-preparation, knowledge of content, pedagogy and standards, classroom

-environment, instructional delivery and professionalism.

-Student PSSA data

-Standardized student assessment data other than the PSSA

-Classroom student assessment data

-Review of participant lesson plans

-NWEA data, Guided Reading inventories, Study Island progress, student grades

-stadent grades
+Training Format LEA Whole Group Presentation Series of Workshops School Whole Group Presentation Professional Learning Communities Offsite Conferences Participant Roles Classroom teachers Principals / Asst.
+Principals Superintendent Paraprofessional New Staff Other educational specialists Parents Grade Levels Elementary - Primary (preK - grade 1) Elementary - Intermediate (grades 2-5) Middle (grades 6-8) High (grades 9-12) Follow-up Activities Team development and sharing of content-area lesson implementation outcomes, with involvement of administrator and/or peers Analysis of student work, with administrator and/or peers Creating lessons to meet varied student learning styles Peer-to-peer lesson discussion Lesson modeling with mentoring Joint planning period activities Evaluation Methods Classroom observation focusing on factors such as planning and preparation, knowledge of content, pedagogy and standards, classroom environment, instructional delivery and professionalism.
+Student PSSA data Standardized student assessment data other than the PSSA Classroom student assessment data Review of participant lesson plans STAR Assessment DIBELS Assessment Classroom Diagnostic Assessments (CDTs) NWEA data, Guided Reading inventories, Study Island progress, student grades